-Resit (further attendance at taught classes is not required) Component A (controlled conditions) Description of each element Element weighting (as % of component) 1.
-Resubmission of a 3000 word project 100%
+Resit (further attendance at taught classes is not required) Component A (controlled conditions) Description of each element Element weighting 1.
+A 3000 word project 100%

 If a student is permitted an EXCEPTIONAL RETAKE of the module the assessment will be that indicated by the Module Description at the time that retake commences.